Phlank/Capstone-Resources/Resources.md

 ## Databases

 Before I give any more resources about database types, I want to give a broad warning: MySQL isn't very good.
 It can't do as much as some other DBMS can.
-Don't choose it because it shows up on Google.
-I promise it's worth it to use something else, and large-scale applications often depend on functionality that is more difficult to implement in MySQL.
+It doesn't scale very well as data sizes get bigger and bigger, and if that's at all a potential for your client, I'd avoid it.

 I would recommend choosing between SQL Server and PostgreSQL.
 If you are building a mobile application, look into SQLite.
 It's a very lightweight implementation for a SQL database, and it's the item of choice for every mobile app.